anders94/api-docs/source/includes/_http-private.md

 ------|------------
-currencyPair | The base and quote currency that define this market. rate | The number of base currency units to purchase one quote currency unit. lendingRate | The interest rate you are willing to accept in percentage per day. (default is 0.02) amount | The amount of currency to buy in minor currency units.
+currencyPair | The base and quote currency that define this market. rate | The number of base currency units to purchase one quote currency unit. lendingRate | The interest rate you are willing to accept per day. (default is 0.02 which stands for 2% per day) amount | The amount of currency to buy in minor currency units.

 ### Output Fields